mybudget-tracker/mybudget-tracker.github.io/index.md

 ### Security

-All the information entered in the Application is perstisted in the device memory.
+All the information entered in the Application is persisted in the device memory.
 The Application makes no guarantees regarding the security of persistent store from untrusted sources and cannot detect whether files have been maliciously modified.
 Note also that it is possible for data archived in the metadata to be tampered with independently of the store data.

 ### Changes